Lower back pain can disrupt an individual’s way of life, as our lower backs are used in many day-to-day activities.

-- Rest: many ligament tears have the ability to heal by themselves over time if the patient is able to reduce the amount of stress to the injured area.
-This form of treatment is typically accompanied by over-the-counter anti-inflammatory medications, such as Naproxen or Ibuprofen, and intermittent application of ice.
+- Rest: many ligament tears can heal by themselves over time if the patient can reduce the amount of stress to the injured area.
+This form of treatment is typically accompanied by over-the-counter anti-inflammatory medications, such as naproxen or ibuprofen, and intermittent application of ice.

-- Steroid injections: these can help with pain in the short-term, but many studies have concluded that these types of injections can actually cause damage to soft tissues over time.
+- Steroid injections: these can help with pain in the short term, but many studies have concluded that these types of injections can cause damage to soft tissues over time.

 - Physical therapy: certain exercises can help to strengthen the muscles surrounding the iliolumbar ligament, which will provide support for the back as it heals.

 - Surgery: if none of the above treatments are helping to stop pain caused by injury, doctors will discuss a surgical option with patients.
-A cure for spinal instability that some doctors turn to is called Spinal Fusion.
-This form of surgery is highly invasive and involves essentially fusing two vertebrae together to improve stability in the spine.
+A cure for spinal instability that some doctors turn to is called spinal fusion.
+This form of surgery is highly invasive and involves essentially fusing two vertebrae to improve stability in the spine.
 Spinal fusion surgery uses foreign objects such as screws, rods, and bone grafts to complete the fusion.
 There is a myriad of risks associated with this operation, including infection, blood clots, rejection of foreign objects or anesthesia, and many more.
-Spinal fusion surgery has received some speculation as of late because of its relatively low success rate, long recovery time (three to twelve months or more), and cost.
+Spinal fusion surgery has received some speculation as of late because of its relatively low success rate, long recovery time (3-12 months or more), and cost.
 It is considered major surgery and would only be considered if the ligament tear is affecting spinal stability greatly.

 Most ligament tears do not require major surgery.
-The option is somewhat far-fetched since it is such a drastic solution.
 If the conventional treatments leading up to surgery are not working, patients should consider alternative medicines and therapy before making the potentially life-altering decision to undergo surgery.